Paolo Giubellino: Research career

 Giubellino has been involved in ALICE from the very first feasibility studies, and has later carried a number of responsibilities in the experiment, including Project Leader for the Inner Tracking System, Chair of Conference Committee, Upgrade Coordinator and, for six years, Deputy Spokesperson (July 2000 – September 2002 and August 2006 – December 2010).
 He was elected Spokesperson of the ALICE Collaboration for the first time in March 2010 and re-elected in July 2013.
 During this period he led the ALICE Collaboration to the preparation of an Upgrade proposal for experiment, spanning the years 2018 to 2025.
 The upgrade project, which will involve 163 Institutions from 40 countries, has been approved by the Large Hadron Collider Committee in September 2012.

 On 1 January 2017, Paolo Giubellino became the first joint scientific managing director of Facility for Antiproton and Ion Research in Europe GmbH (FAIR GmbH) and GSI Helmholtzzentrum für Schwerionenforschung GmbH in Darmstadt.
 In addition, he has taken over the position of spokesperson of the management of FAIR and GSI.
 In September 2016, the FAIR Council and the GSI Supervisory Board announced their decision to appoint Giubellino.
-Since 1 January 2017 Giubellino is Professor at the Institute of Nuclear Physics of the Technische Universität Darmstadt.
+Since 1 January 2017 Giubellino is professor at the Institute of Nuclear Physics of the Technische Universität Darmstadt.

 Science Management and Review Committees

-Paolo Giubellino serves in many scientific committees and panels in France, Germany, Russia, the United States, Mexico, Spain, the Czech Republic, the Republic of Korea and South Africa.
+Paolo Giubellino serves in many scientific committees and panels in France, Germany, Russia, the United States, Mexico, Spain, the Czech Republic, South Korea and South Africa.
 He has been active in International collaboration, and has promoted and had key roles in several programs funded by the European Union, NATO and numerous bilateral agreements.